binkley/modern-java-practices/README.md

 For any Modern Java/JVM project, the first decision is _which version of Java (the JDK)_ to use?
 Some guidelines:

+* Java 17 is the most current LTS ("long-term support") version.
+When it is available through Adoptium, and GitHub actions supports this version, the project will move to 17 from 11
-* Java 11 is the current LTS ("long-term support") version.  _This is the recommended version_ for corporate production environments if you require Oracle support
+* Java 11 was the most recent LTS ("long-term support") version.  _This is the recommended version_ for corporate production environments when you require Oracle support
 * There are more recent versions (12 to 16) with continuing improvements and additional features to try out.
-However Oracle provides no paid support for these versions
+However Oracle provides no paid support for these versions.
+These versions, however, are production-worthy
 * If your personal or open-source project does not require a paid support contract, newer Java versions are a good choice
 * For Java 8 or older: These versions are no longer supported by Oracle unless